sirselim/Miles_CV/index.md

 **Benton MC**, Macartney-Coxson D, Eccles D, Griffiths L, Chambers GK, Lea RA.
 A Mitochondrial Genome Scan for Thrifty Genes in Maori.
 WHBRS 2010, Wellington, New Zealand.
 [PDF]

 ### Other dissemination

+#### Media

+Radio New Zealand - *Miles Benton: diagnosing serious illnesses cheaper and faster*.
+An interview that I did with Kim Hill on Radio NZ's Saturday Morning show. [link](https://www.rnz.co.nz/national/programmes/saturday/audio/2018815703/miles-benton-diagnosing-serious-illnesses-cheaper-and-faster)

+ESR Media Release - *ESR scientists showcase benefits of collaboration for rapid-DNA sequencing*.
+Another article highlighting the work we are doing in the Nanopore space to make the technology more affordable and accessible. [link](https://www.esr.cri.nz/home/about-esr/media-releases/esr-scientists-showcase-benefits-of-collaboration-for-rapid-dna-sequencing/)

+New Zealand Herald - *The genius of genomics: The revolution that helped NZ quash Covid-19*.
+A NZ Herald article that contains a section on the Nanopore portable bed-side sequencing projects that we have underway. [link](https://www.nzherald.co.nz/nz/the-genius-of-genomics-the-revolution-that-helped-nz-quash-covid-19/EFJWSHSL3TTYNNKYA5WEROIKHY/)

+#### Talks

 **Benton MC**.
 Something a little bit different… CLNR 401 Plenary, 6th March 2021, Victoria University of Wellington.